 Participants are also able to access funding from the European Regional Development Fund (ERDF) – which co-funds the REACTOR project with Anglia Ruskin University, to help take initial concepts all the way through to being ready to launch.

 Support includes: advice from some of the best games makers and sector specialists; small match funded grants; and use of the REACTOR incubator space.

 Key benefits for participating SMEs are:

 If you would like more information about the challenge, drop us an email to discuss - we are happy to talk it through with you.
-The application process is a simple 3 steps:

 Our REACTOR events are designed to assist you in the development of your concepts for the Big Gamification Challenge, from concept development, pitching to industry and peers, and showcasing your proof of concept.